SamDamDing/PlaydateHapticAccessoryProject/README.md

 - **Define Haptic Patterns**: Create custom vibration patterns with varying intensity and duration.
 - **Play Patterns**: Trigger the playback of a defined pattern using simple serial commands.
-- **Non-blocking Playback**: Patterns are played back without blocking the main execution loop, allowing for smooth and responsive haptic feedback.

 ## How to Use